zopefoundation/meta/config/README.rst

   a final release thus it is not yet generally supported by the zopefoundation packages.

---without-legacy-python
-  The package does not support Python versions which reached their end-of-life.
-  (Currently this is a no-op as there are no supported legacy versions).

 --with-docs
   Enable building the documentation using Sphinx.